Introduction

 We lived a 5 minute drive from Auburn Adventist Academy, an Adventist boarding school, surrounded by an Adventist utopia of sorts.
 Things were pretty awkward in an Adventist utopia considering my mother was born due to my grandmother cheating on her husband with the Adventist conference treasurer.

 My mother was still living that moment when she attended the Auburn Adventist Schools, since the children knew her father wasn’t her daddy more than a decade later.
-The effects of that were hard for someone who didn’t even know.
+The effects of that were hard for her, having not even known about it yet.
 Her father, the man who had been cheated on, he took her under his wing, and even helped raise her after the divorce when she was around 6.

 I never wanted to be an outsider, I was born an outsider.
 The children in my class wouldn’t even speak to me for the most part, and especially those who’s now grandmothers had been involved in the tape recording scandal –which constituted most of them.